 “Your company page on LinkedIn can drive leads to your company’s website,” says DDI Development’s Alexandra Zelenko.
 “That’s why you should focus on maximizing the use of each element on your LinkedIn page.”

-Once you’ve created the perfect profile, it’s time to start sharing your best content.
+Once you’ve created the perfect profile, it’s time to start sharing your best content on Linkedin.

 “LinkedIn is all about sharing content and connecting with other people in your industry,” says Blogging.org’s Zac Johnson.
 “This means you will need to create, share, and use content that other people like you will find interesting.”

-“A great way to accomplish this is to compile a bunch of industry stats, reports, and/or case studies, then make a super guide and post it on your website and LinkedIn.
+“A great way to get your LinkedIn content strategy off the ground is to compile a bunch of industry stats, reports, and/or case studies, then make a super guide and post it on your website and LinkedIn.
 Add a call to action at the beginning and end of this article, and watch the leads start pouring in.”

 “By consistently publishing and sharing high-quality content that can benefit your professional network,” says Mike Schiemer of Bootstrap Business, “you demonstrate your value and industry authority.
 The increased visibility helps to generate leads, drive sales, and even attract job offers or contract work.”

-“I have enjoyed all of these benefits over the years on LinkedIn and continue to do so every month,” Schiemer says.
+“I have enjoyed all of these benefits over the years from having an effective Linkedin content strategy and continue to do so every month,” Schiemer says.